wcgordon1/TustinRecruiting/src/content/jobs/tr-devops-engineer-carson-devo-wajb04.md

 description: >-
   This is an exciting opportunity for a DevOps Engineer to join our innovative fintech company, fully remote from anywhere in the United States.
-You will be part of a cutting-edge team, driving technology solutions in the fast-paced financial services sector.
+You will be part of a cuttingedge team, driving technology solutions in the fastpaced financial services sector.
 Collaborate with a talented team, leveraging the latest technologies to revolutionize digital banking and payment processing.

-  ## Overview

-  - Position: DevOps Engineer

-  - Location: 100% Remote (US-Based)
+  Overview  Position: DevOps Engineer  Location: 100% Remote (USBased)

-  - Industry: Fintech (Financial Services, Payment Processors, Digital Banking)
+  Industry: Fintech (Financial Services, Payment Processors, Digital Banking)

-  - Team: Collaborate within a specialized team of 3-5 professionals
+  Team: Collaborate within a specialized team of 35 professionals  Schedule:

-  - Schedule: Standard Business Hours

-  - Travel: No travel required

-  ## Key Responsibilities

-  - Design, implement, and manage scalable infrastructure using modern DevOps practices

-  - Collaborate with ...
+  Standard Business Hours  Travel: No travel required Key Responsibilities Design, implement, and manage scalable infrastructure using modern DevOps practices  Collaborate with ...
 location: 'Carson, CA'
 team: Software
 schedule: Standard Business Hours